…And Then I Ate My FeelingsFeb 13, 2020

 Emotional Eating and How to Get Control of It.

 We’ve all been there.
 A particularly stressful day, a bad break-up, a deadline looming, and you find yourself elbow deep in your comfort food of choice.
 For me, it used to be ice cream.
 No matter what I was dealing with, I always knew I had two shoulders to cry on: Ben and Jerry.

-Even after adopting a ketogenic lifestyle though, this is something that took work for me to overcome.
-I mean, the keto-comfort food I was opting for was certainly better than a pint or two of some sugar-loaded ice cream, but there is nothing healthy about eating 15 handfuls of almonds in one sitting.
+Even after adopting a low-carb lifestyle though, this is something that took work for me to overcome.
+I mean, the alternative 'comfort' food I was opting for was certainly better than a pint or two of some sugar-loaded ice cream, but there is nothing healthy about eating 10 handfuls of macadamia nuts in one sitting.
 Or an entire block of Cracker Barrel Vermont Sharp White Cheddar. …Or both.